Due to the issues students are experiencing with the Common Application, Boston University is extending its Early Decision deadline to November 15.

 Please add email@example.com to your email contacts or approved senders list to ensure that our messages can reach your account.

-To apply for Early Decision admission, you must submit your completed application and all supporting credentials by November 1.
-You’ll be notified of an admission decision by December 15.
+To apply for Early Decision, you must submit your completed application and all supporting credentials by

-Some programs and scholarships do not have an Early Decision option.
+Some programs and scholarships do not offer an Early Decision option.
 Be sure to consult the Program Requirements chart before applying to your chosen program.

 To apply as an Early Decision candidate:

-- You must take the ACT no later than October, or the SAT no later than November.
+- You must take the ACT no later than the October test date, or the SAT no later than the October or November dates.
 Scores from standardized tests taken after these dates will not be considered in your application.

-- Submit the Early Decision Agreement to the address below.
-This Agreement outlines the binding nature of this option and must be signed by the applicant, a parent or guardian and a guidance counselor.
-You’ll find the Agreement on the Common Application website.
+- You must indicate your interest in the Early Decision Program on the BU questions section of the Common Application.
+This outlines the binding nature of this option and must be signed by the applicant, a parent or guardian, and a guidance counselor.

-- If admitted, you must send a nonrefundable enrollment deposit by January 15 and withdraw your applications to other colleges and universities.
+- If admitted, you must submit a nonrefundable enrollment deposit by January 15 and withdraw your applications to other colleges and universities.